Sustainable Development Goals

 Preventing Water System Pollution

-An extensive solid waste management system that is essential to environmental preservation has been built by Integral University.
-By putting strict procedures in place that stop pollution and protect the surrounding ecosystem, the institution is dedicated to upholding ecological integrity.
-IU strategy shows a strong dedication to sustainable campus operations and environmental management.
+An elaborate solid waste management framework, crucial for environmental conservation, has been established by Integral University.
+By implementing stringent protocols that mitigate pollution and safeguard the surrounding ecosystem, the institution is committed to maintaining ecological integrity.
+The strategic approach of IU exemplifies a robust commitment to sustainable campus operations and environmental stewardship.

-- Every building has its own pipeline for roof/rainwater, blackwater, and greywater.
+• Each building is equipped with its distinct pipelines for roof/rainwater, blackwater, and greywater.

-- The university maintains and practices eco-friendly campus operations.
-To collect both dry and wet waste, trash cans are positioned throughout the university.
+• The university upholds and engages in environmentally conscious campus operations.
+Waste receptacles for both dry and wet refuse are strategically placed throughout the university.

-- On campus, we discourage the use of single-use plastics and promote the use of free, safe drinking water from the Reverse Osmosis (RO) plant by visitors, employees, and students.
+On campus, we discourage the utilization of single-use plastics and advocate for the consumption of free, safe drinking water provided by the Reverse Osmosis (RO) facility for visitors, staff, and students.

-- Every month, a microbiological examination of the water's potability is conducted.
+Each month, a microbiological assessment of the water's safety for consumption is carried out.

 Water-Conscious Building Standards

-By installing extensive water-efficient systems around the campus, Integral University places a high priority on sustainable resource management.
-Waterless urinals, sensor-based flush systems, dual flush toilets, and low-flow aerators on faucets are all features of our facilities.
-All tanks are monitored by smart water level controllers, and IoT-enabled dishwashers and washing machines run in shared spaces.
-To drastically cut down on water use, the campus uses a steam boiler in the kitchen to cook rice and lentils and a solar water pump.
-Our dedication to environmental stewardship is demonstrated by the fact that more than 90% of campus appliances use less water.
+Through the implementation of comprehensive water-efficient systems throughout the campus, Integral University emphasizes a robust commitment to sustainable resource management.
+The facilities are equipped with waterless urinals, sensor-activated flushing mechanisms, dual flush toilets, and low-flow aerators installed on faucets.
+All water tanks are overseen by intelligent water level controllers, while IoT-enabled dishwashers and washing machines operate in communal areas.
+To significantly reduce water consumption, the campus employs a steam boiler in the kitchen for the preparation of rice and lentils, as well as a solar-powered water pump.
+Our commitment to environmental sustainability is reflected in the fact that over 90% of campus appliances are designed to use minimal water.

 Water-Conscious Planting